 A kiss is reserved for family or close friends.
 You should kiss on the cheek and only one kiss.

-Informal greetings in Great Britain include, hi, hello, how's you, fine thanks, thank you, thanks, and cheers.
-Cheers is often used instead of thank you.
+Informal greetings in Great Britain include, hi, hello, how are you, fine thanks, thank you, thanks, and cheers.
+Cheers are often used instead of thanking you.

 Use last names and appropriate titles until specifically invited by your British hosts or colleagues to use their first names.